skitourenguru/Routes/README.md

 # B: Regions

 ## 1. Switzerland (RegionCode=1)
+Holds raw ski routes of Switzerland and Lichtensteig.

 **Format**: [GeoJson](https://gdal.org/en/stable/drivers/vector/geojson.html) in EPSG=21781.

 **Issuer**: All data of this folder were derived from the [Ski-Routes](https://www.geocat.ch/geonetwork/srv/eng/catalog.search#/metadata/33090bf2-e8e5-4776-9f64-00d7a6170808), published by [Swisstopo](https://www.swisstopo.ch) in cooperation with the [Swiss Alpine Club](https://www.sac-cas.ch).